Weeekly

-Weeekly (Korean: 위클리; RR: Wikeulli) is a South Korean girl group under IST Entertainment (formerly Play M Entertainment).
-The group is Play M Entertainment's second girl group in 10 years, after Apink.
-The group consists of six members: Lee Soo-jin, Monday, Park So-eun, Lee Jae-hee, Jihan and Zoa.
+Weeekly (Korean: 위클리; RR: Wikeulli) is a South Korean girl group formed by IST Entertainment (formerly Play M Entertainment).
+The group was IST Entertainment's second girl group in ten years, after Apink.
+The group consists of six members: Soojin, Monday, Soeun, Jaehee, Jihan and Zoa.
 The group debuted on June 30, 2020, with their debut EP, We Are.
-Originally a septet, Shin Ji-yoon left the group on June 1, 2022.
+Originally a septet, Jiyoon left the group on June 1, 2022, citing mental health issues.

 Name

-The group's name, Weeekly, taken from the role of the member in charge of each day of the week as the catchphrase says that "every day brings a new and special week".
+The group's name, Weeekly, taken from the role of the member in charge of each day of the week as the catchphrase says that "every day brings a new and special week."

 History

 Pre-debut

 Soojin, Jiyoon and Soeun were contestants of YG Entertainment and JTBC's survival show Mix Nine, with Soojin being the "prominent face" among the female contestants during the initial stages of the show's launch.
 However, on January 8, 2018, Soojin withdrew from the show following injury from a traffic accident and had received emergency surgery.

-In October 2018, Fave Entertainment had announced its plans to debut a new girl group, temporarily named Fave Girls (페이브 걸즈, stylised as FAVE GIRLS).
+In October 2018, Fave Entertainment had announced its plans to debut a new girl group, temporarily named Fave Girls (페이브 걸즈, stylized as FAVE GIRLS).
 The lineup included Soojin, Jiyoon, Monday, Soeun and Jaehee.
 The group was subsequently named PlayM Girls (플레이엠 걸즈) following the merger of Plan A Entertainment and Fave Entertainment, to form Play M Entertainment, on April 1, 2019.